White Box Testing

 One of the major benefits of white box testing is having access to the code, which makes it the only method of reaching 100% coverage in testing, in principle.
 Various white-box testing techniques can be utilized to catch irregular or suspicious codes at the stage of programming as well as when the code is being executed/performed.

-A code review can take place either off-line or during compilation.
-Some static analysis tools check the compiled result of the code, analyzing weaknesses in the assembly code generated during compilation of the software module.
-Compilers themselves are also integrated with various quality-aware functionalities, issuing warnings when something suspicious is seen in the code or in an intermediate representation.
-Thus, the problem usually encountered with tools enabling code auditing is a number of false-positive issues, which are security warnings that pose a little security risk.
-Another major problem that is encountered with a majority of code-auditing practices is that they can only find problems they are taught to find, meaning the functionality of executing actions on its own is absent- a major drawback to security testing.
+A code review may occur off-line or at the time of compilation.
+Certain tools for static analysis examine the code’s compiled result, scrutinizing flaws within the assembly code produced during software compilation.
+Integration of the compilers is also carried out using different quality-aware functionalities, generating warnings when anything suspicious is witnessed within the program or an intermediate rendition.
+Thus, the problem usually encountered with tools enabling code auditing is are the many false-positive issues that are security alerts, which don’t act as a security threat.
+Another major problem that is encountered with a majority of code-auditing methods is that these practices can only detect the issues that they are taught to detect, meaning the functionality of executing actions on its own is absent- a major drawback to security testing.

 Grey Box Testing